Barthurmun-zz/Cisco-Python-Project/README.md

 # Cisco-Python-Project
-The point of it was to create automatically documentation to topology(topology.png) and gain specific information(listed below).
+The point of it was to create automatically documentation to the topology(topology.png) and gain specific information(listed below).
 Script was tested on Debian 7 and was written in Python 2.6.
-In range.txt and password.txt are stored credential to devices which are in this specific network(loggin via SSH, telnet is blocked), only one pair of credential works for each device.
+In range.txt and password.txt are stored credential to devices inside tested network(loggin via SSH, so make sure you enabling it), only one pair of credential works for each device.

+Description how to use script is stored in: DESCRIPTION.txt Output will be stored in new created folder(automatically created in place from which script runs): Dev_Documentation(Contains README.txt)

 Library used:
 - Sys